parthatara123/project-product-management/README.md

 - In this project we will work feature wise.
 That means we pick one object like user, book, blog, etc at a time.
 We work through it's feature.
 The steps would be:
   1) We create it's model.
   2) We build it's APIs.
-  3) We test these APIs.
+  3) We test these APIs.z
   4) We deploy these APIs.
   5) We integrate these APIs with frontend.
   6) We will repeat steps from Step 1 to Step 5 for each feature in this project.